alejandro-castillo25/luz-lang-support/README.md

 # luz-syntax-highlighting README

-This is the README for your extension "luz-syntax-highlighting".
+This is the README for your extension "luz-lang-support".
 After writing up a brief description, we recommend including the following sections.

 ## Features